Chickpea Gyros with Yogurt-Tahini Sauce

 They emerged the perfect texture, slightly dry with a nice chewy texture.
 So now it was time for flavor.
-We knew that our flavoring of our Seitan Gyros was spot on with the red wine vinegar and the oregano and garlic.
+We knew that the flavoring of our Seitan Gyros was spot on with the red wine vinegar and oregano and garlic.
 So we started there.
 Well, the cloves of garlic were a bit pungent since they weren’t being browned like the seitan.
 So we subbed some garlic powder, and it was perfect.

-We dressed the roasted chickpeas with the red wine vinegar, oregano, and garlic salt and they were ready to shine.
+We dressed the roasted chickpeas with red wine vinegar, oregano, and garlic salt and they were ready to shine.

 Wrap it up